vanshikajain331/Portfolio/README.md

 ### Portfolio
 [Link](https://vanshikajain331.github.io/Portfolio/)
 Welcome to my portfolio!
-This project showcases my skills, experience, and projects in web development, data structures, and algorithms.
+This site showcases my skills, experience, and projects in web development, data structures, and algorithms.
 It is designed to give visitors a glimpse of my journey as a tech enthusiast and software developer.

 ### Features:
 * Introduction: A brief overview of my background and professional interests.